patxitron/NX500_intervalometer/README.md

-# Intervalometer with web interface for Samsung NX500.
+# Intervalometer for the "bulb" mode of Samsung NX500.

 This app is for installing into the camera.